intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/workingwithimages.md

 ## **Image Predict**
 ### Predict with Image DataFrame
-After training with NNEstimator/NNCLassifier, you'll get a trained NNModel/NNClassifierModel.
-You can call `transform` to predict Image DataFrame with this NNModel/NNClassifierModel.
- Or you can load pre-trained Analytics-Zoo/BigDL/Caffe/Torch/Tensorflow model and create NNModel/NNClassifierModel with this model.
-Then call to `transform` to predict Image DataFrame.
+After training with *NNEstimator/NNCLassifier*, you'll get a trained *NNModel/NNClassifierModel* .
+You can call `transform` to predict Image DataFrame with this * NNModel/NNClassifierModel* .
+Or you can load pre-trained * Analytics-Zoo/BigDL/Caffe/Torch/Tensorflow*  model and create NNModel/NNClassifierModel with this model.
+Then call to `transform` to Image DataFrame.

 After prediction, there is a new column `prediction` in the prediction image dataframe.

  **Scala example:**

  ```scala
  val batchsize = 128
  val nEpochs = 10